mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

     return HttpResponse('Hello World')
 ```

-If you added that view
+Adding the *hello_world*
-to a URL configuration
+view to a URL configuration
-which we learned about
+we learned about
 {{< web >}}
 in the last article,
 {{< /web >}}
 {{< book >}}
 in the last chapter,
 {{< /book >}}
-then you could visit a browser
+you could visit a browser
 at the URL
 and find the text "Hello World"
 on your browser page.